SSahoo-09/unix-shell-bioinformatics-practice/README.md

 # unix-shell-bioinformatics-practice
-This repository contains my learning and practice notes from the **Unix Shell for Bioinformatics** course by [AstroBioMike](https://astrobiomike.github.io/unix/), a beginner-friendly and highly practical series for those entering computational biology.
+This repository contains my learning and practice notes from:
+-  **Unix Shell for Bioinformatics** course by [AstroBioMike](https://astrobiomike.github.io/unix/), a beginner-friendly and highly practical series for those entering computational biology.
+-  **The Unix Shell** course by [Software Carpentry](https://swcarpentry.github.io/shell-novice/), a beginner-friendly and practical series for learning Unix and Bash.

 # Practice Repository
 A personal practice repository for mastering Unix Shell commands in a bioinformatics context.
 Focused on developing dry-lab skills for genomics and command-line data processing.